-Simon has never had time to commit to individual tuition but has put considerable energy into group mandolin workshops.
+While Simon has never had time to commit to individual tuition he has put considerable energy into group mandolin workshops.

 If you’d like to be kept informed of future mandolin workshops please join the newsletter using the form below on this page, or send an email using the contact form.

-Please scroll down for a full description of the weekend; first, here are some comments from previous Mandolin Retreats
+Please scroll down for a full description of what you might expect; first, here are some comments from previous Mandolin Retreats…

 ‘The weekend surpassed my hopes and was truly motivating, highly instructive and huge fun.
 It was great to see such a mix of abilities all able to play together.
 Everyone was so supportive and encouraging.’